Classic-Style Westerns for Today's Readers

-Cimarron Jack Wheatley is one of 1890s America's most popular Wild West show stars.
-When a visiting European dignitary sees Wheatley perform, he decides he must have the showman as his chief scout for a goodwill buffalo hunt on the high plains of Colorado.
-The visiting monarch wants the whole Frontier West experience, Indians included.
+In 1890 Cimarron Jack Wheatley is one of America's most popular Wild West show stars.
+A visiting European noble sees Wheatley perform and decides he must have the showman as his chief scout for a goodwill buffalo hunt on the high plains of Colorado.
+The monarch wants the whole Frontier West experience, Indians included.

 When an unidentified assassin makes an attempt on the life of the expedition's royal guest of honor, accusations fly, and factions take to fighting in defense of their claims of innocence.
 The resulting confusion and distrust make it even easier for the determined conspirators to take another shot at their target.

-The big question of the story is whether Jack, working without the benefit of a badge, will manage to identify and stop the assassins before innocent guests--in addition to the visiting royal--face an untimely death.
+Will Jack, working without the benefit of a badge, manage to identify and stop the assassins before innocent guests--not to mention the visiting royalty--face an untimely death?

 Crossing ethnic barriers cost Emmett Strong the life of his young wife, Gabriela.
 When she was shoved into the path of his bullet during a dispute over their love, it was enough to make him think twice before drawing his pistol ever again.